ruttosan86/apache-kafka-tests/README.md

 To use you'll need:

--Linux (tested with Ubuntu 15.10 x64)
+- Linux (tested with Ubuntu 15.10 x64)
--Java (Oracle JDK 8 or OpenJDK8)
+- Java (Oracle JDK 8 or OpenJDK8)

 ## Before launching